Series · Terraform Agents · Chapter 6

 A pattern I see repeatedly in immature agent stacks: each agent has its own copy of OPENAI_API_KEY in its own .env file.
 Sometimes the same key, sometimes different ones, sometimes a colleague’s personal key from when they prototyped.
 When the bill arrives nobody can tell which agent caused which token spend, and when a key leaks (it always does) you’re playing whack-a-mole across a dozen .env files.

-• Holds every provider key in KMS Secrets Manager
+• Holds every provider key in KMS Secrets Manager (one bucket, one ACL, one rotation cadence)

-• Authenticates agents via short-lived RAM tokens
+• Authenticates agents via short-lived RAM-issued tokens — zero static AK on agent boxes

-• Enforces per-agent QPM and daily token caps
+• Enforces per-agent QPM and daily token caps so a runaway loop costs ¥800/day, not your quarter

-• Rotates keys without redeploying any agent
+• Rotates keys without redeploying any agent — one PR, one apply, done

-The shape
+The shape#

 Centralised LLM gateway: one egress, one quota, one audit log

-Agents on the left, providers on the right, the gateway in the middle.
+Agents on the left, providers on the right, gateway in the middle.
 Every agent’s HTTP call to “an LLM” actually goes to the gateway, which decides which provider to dispatch to, attaches the right key, enforces quotas, and logs the result.

-You have two reasonable implementation options:
+You have two options:

-Step 1: store every key in KMS Secrets Manager
+Step 1: store every key in KMS Secrets Manager#

 The first rule: provider keys never appear in .env files, in provider {} blocks, in agent code, or in tfstate plaintext.
 They live in KMS Secrets Manager and the gateway pulls them at startup via STS.